Name: amenaje (pronounced as “ah-meh-nah-hey”)

 At the age of 12, amenaje began writing original poems, short stories, and song lyrics.
 What started as an outlet for her quiet disposition became a lifelong passion and pursuit in storytelling.
 Throughout her adolescence, amenaje wrote scripts for online videos and live performance skits that focused on interpersonal relationships and human introspection, with a touch of humor and personality.

-In her college undergraduate studies, amenaje majored in Sociology and Creative Writing and minored in Asian American Studies.
+In her undergraduate studies, amenaje majored in Sociology and Creative Writing and minored in Asian American Studies.
 Even as she focused on maintaining grades and participating in club activities, she continued her writing work on the side.
 Her creative projects involve Filipino American teenage suburbanites, Catholic themes, and ethereal beings from other dimensions.

 amenaje aspires to be a published writer, an educator, a community leader, and a filmmaker (director/screenwriter/cinematographer)–in that order.
 She wants to combine everything she learned/experienced and turn it into something cool and intellectual.
 She also hopes to empower young people who have similar ambitions in the arts, despite the harsh realities that they face in their communities.